MetPX/sarracenia/doc/sr_subscribe.1.rst

 The  **inflight**  option can also be specified as a time interval, for example, 10 for 10 seconds.
 When set to a time interval, a reader of a file ensures that it waits until the file has not been modified in that interval.
-So a file woll not be processed until it has stayed the same for at least 10 seconds.
+So a file will not be processed until it has stayed the same for at least 10 seconds.

 Lastly, **inflight** can be set to *NONE*, which case the file is written directly